oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/DesignPatterns/banked_memory_system/README.md

 ![Naive Kernel Memory Access Pattern](./assets/access_pattern_naive.gif)

 In the `NaiveKernel`, the first array dimension (row) is accessed in an unrolled loop.
 In this way, the kernel tries to access all five elements in one column of the buffer, namely `array2d[0][col]` to `array2d[4][col]`.
 As a result, there are 4 loads and 5 stores to the memory system in each loop iteration, and since the initiation interval is 1, they **should** happen in a single clock cycle.
-Note that though the second `row` loop, which prepares the output to the `OutStream_NaiveKernel` pipe, also performs loads on each bank, since the values to be loaded are already accessed in the previous loop, these loads are shared.
+Note that though the second `row` loop, which prepares the output to the `OutStreamNaiveKernel` pipe, also performs loads on each bank, since the values to be loaded are already accessed in the previous loop, these loads are shared.
 The [kernel memory viewer report](https://www.intel.com/content/www/us/en/docs/oneapi-fpga-add-on/developer-guide/current/kernel-memory-viewer.html) shows that the memory system for `array2d` has 8 banks.
 This report shows the stallable load-store units (LSUs) that prevent the 4 loads and 5 stores from happening in a single clock cycle, and explains why the compiler decided to insert them.

 ![Stallable Arbitration Node](./assets/stallable_arbitration_node.png)